Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Results and Evaluation

 We now compare the parametrisations in Section~\ref{existingsect} with the numerical data from the model described in Section~\ref{modelsect}.
 We consider results separately depending on the type of flow (tidal, steady or mixed) and the number of dimensions (two or three).

 For each of the purely tidal flow simulations, we assume that (the $x$-component of) the stress is periodic and of the form

 for some determinable values of the amplitude $A$, frequency $\Omega$ and phase $\phi$.
-To compute these values, we fit the last 200 simulation outputs (or 40 hours) to a sine curve using the Python package \textit{pyestimate} \citep{alexiscode}.
-To calculate uncertainty, we then recompute these values for the last 100 outputs and the last 101--200 outputs, recording the difference from the initially obtained values.
+To compute these values, we first extract the last 200 values (corresponding to 40 hours) of the stress output by the model, computed as per \eqref{F2deq} or \eqref{F3deq2}, depending on the dimension under consideration.
+We then fit these 200 values to a cosine curve.
+To calculate uncertainty, we recompute these values for the last 100 values and the last 101--200 values, recording the difference from the initially obtained values.

 For each of the purely steady flow simulations, we use the average value of the stress over the last 20 hours of simulation.
 The uncertainty is then computed using the minimum and maximum values of the stress during these last 20 hours.